AgentD/diy-linux-guide/kernel.md

 We tell it to use the first video console which is what we will get at the HDMI output of the Raspberry Pi.

-Whats left are the device tree binaries and lastly the kernel and initrd:
+Whats left are the device tree binaries and lastly the kernel and initramfs:

     mkdir -p overlays
     cp $SYSROOT/boot/dts/*-rpi-3-*.dtb .
     cp $SYSROOT/boot/dts/overlays/*.dtbo overlays/

-    cp $SYSROOT/boot/initrd.xz .
+    cp $SYSROOT/boot/initramfs.xz .
     cp $SYSROOT/boot/zImage .

 If you are done, unmount the micro SD card and plug it into your Raspberr Pi.